Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 #### Power and electricity supply

-In addition to the power supply needed for your instrumentation, you may need to consider what is available to power extra data storage and associated UPSs.
+In addition to the power supply needed for your instrumentation, you may need to consider what is available to power extra data storage and associated UPSs (uninterrupted power supply; keeps instrumentation running using batter power for a short period if the main supply fails).

 #### Support